gilzilberfeld/webinar-exploration-ai/d05_Next_Step/s1_prompt.md

-"I'm at the product page (https://www.saucedemo.com/v1/inventory.html).
+"I'm at the product page https://ecommerce-playground.lambdatest.io/index.php?route=common/home).
-I've tested all scenarios of sorting.
-The page is now sorted by "Price (High to Low)".
+I've filtered the category to cameras.
+The page is now filtered by "Apple" products.
 What should I test next?"